-Since our inception, we have used substantial amounts of cash to fund our operations and expect our expenses to increase substantially in the foreseeable future.
-As of December 31, 2022, we had an accumulated deficit of \$226.2 million.
+Since our inception, we have used substantial amounts of cash to fund our operations and expect our expenses may increase substantially in the foreseeable future.
+As of December 31, 2023, we had an accumulated deficit of \$419.2 million.
 Developing our product candidates and conducting clinical trials requires substantial amounts of capital.
 Our research and development and our operating costs have also been substantial and are expected to increase.
 We will also require a significant additional amount of capital to commercialize any approved products.

-As of December 31, 2022, we had cash, cash equivalents and marketable securities of \$356.6 million.
+As of December 31, 2023, we had cash, cash equivalents and marketable securities of \$252.2 million, excluding restricted cash of \$1.0 million.
 In September 2021, we raised gross proceeds of \$51.0 million in cash in connection with the sale of our Series B Convertible Preferred Stock.
 In October 2021, we raised gross proceeds of \$174.3 million in connection with the sale of common stock in our initial public offering.
 In September 2022, we raised gross proceeds of \$176.6 million in connection with the sale of common stock in a private placement to certain qualified institutional buyers and institutional accredited investors.
+In February 2023, we raised gross proceeds of \$50.0 million in connection with the sale of common stock through our Open Market Sales AgreementSM (Sales Agreement) with Jefferies LLC (Jefferies), as sales agent.
 We are using and expect to continue to use our existing cash, cash equivalents and marketable securities to fund expenses in connection with our ongoing and any future clinical trials, our third-party manufacturing costs and the hiring of additional personnel, and for other research and development activities, working capital and general corporate purposes.
-We believe our existing cash, cash equivalents and marketable securities will be sufficient to fund operations into 2025.
-Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to be available to fund our operations is based on assumptions that may be proved inaccurate, and we could deplete our available capital resources sooner than we currently expect.
+We believe that existing cash, cash equivalents, and marketable securities will be sufficient to fund our obligations for at least twelve months from the issuance of this Annual Report on Form 10-K. Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to be available to fund our operations is based on assumptions that may be proved inaccurate, and we could deplete our available capital resources sooner than we currently expect.
 We will require additional capital for the further development and any commercialization of our product candidates and will need to raise additional funds sooner than we anticipate if we choose to expand more rapidly.